Skip navigation EPAM

 Exactly.
 Businesses don't want to upload 10 different versions of an asset for 10 different channels.
 They want to upload one asset and have the system generate various renditions for different channels.
 They don't want to spend time creating those renditions, they want to just use one version of an asset.

 And when it comes to managing all of these renditions, it is critical to ensure the organization is in compliance.
 A lot of organizations have DAM systems that do not have digital rights management (DRM) capabilities, and they find it difficult to manage DRM on their own.
 If they wanted DRM, they would have to spend additional money on a third-party tool because it's not baked into their DAM system.
 Content Hub boasts DRM features that address this prominent pain point for businesses.
-Content Hub’s DRM provides capabilities to enforce asset compliance.
+Content Hub’s DRM provides capabilities to enforce asset compliance for various markets and regions.
 It also tracks and controls asset usage and any associated licenses.
 DRM is especially important for companies that are multinational that need to ensure every asset is used properly across different brands, channels and countries.

 MB